Cooking outdoors can be just as straightforward as using your grill at home, when you’re properly prepared.

 Cooking outdoors: prep at home

 The best piece of advice we can offer when it comes to cooking outdoors, is to prep at home as much as possible.
 You could create a meal plan and pre-portion meats and veggies, or even bake some things ahead of time to be heated on the campfire later.
+Alternatively, look for a healthy food delivery to your door to save your time.

 One of our favourite tricks is pre-portioning and freezing meat for storage.
 The frozen meat will help keep the rest of your food cold without ice, and having things pre-portioned makes prep far easier.